Pranayama

 Finding Ease Within Effort: The True Meaning of Yoga

 Yoga isn't a competition -- it's a conversation with yourself.
-Learn to let go within effort and discover true freedom and peace on the mat.
+Learn to let go within effort and find real freedom and calm on the mat.

 Mysore Week 3: Yoga Is So Much More Than Asana